checkly/pulumi-checkly/README.md

 ## Installation

-1. To use this package, please install the Pulumi CLI first.
+1. To use this package, please [install the Pulumi CLI first](https://www.pulumi.com/docs/get-started/install/).
-2. This package is only available for JavaScript and TypeScript but support for other languages/platforms, will be available soon.
+2. This package is only available for JavaScript and TypeScript but support for other languages will be available soon.

 ### Node.js (JavaScript/TypeScript)